OliverJAsh/redux-observable-dynamic-list/article.md

 - When a file is added to the list state, run a "child epic" for the corresponding file.
 - When we observe a corresponding deletion of this file instance from the list state, we can unsubscribe from the "child epic" `Observable`.

 This is the solution we currently use.
-We've packaged this up into a function we call `runDictEpics` (run dictionary epics).
+We've packaged this up into a function we call `runDictEpics` (dict is short for dictionary).
 Here it is in usage:

 ```ts
 const rootEpic: Epic<Action, State> = (action$, state$) => {